vmware/cloud-director-extension-standard-library/documentation/extension-sdk/elements.md

 A task tracing object is represented by an operation identifier and a property bag.
 Tasks are not parallel and cannot be updated.
 They possess a property bag that vendors can use to store indicative information.

-When a task is created, it enters a "In Progress" state, visually displayed in the Cloud Director UI as an "Indeterminate Spinner."
+When a task is created, it enters a "In Progress" state, visually displayed in the VMware Cloud Director UI as an "Indeterminate Spinner."
 It's essential to note that this is not a progress bar and should not be used for updating progress.

 A task is automatically completed when a new task is created or when the element or action has terminated.